astrowonk/search_transcripts/README.md

 This module has two classes:

-* `LoadTranscripts`: This creates a sqlite database and a BM 25 index from a a folder of transcript files (`.vtt` or `.json` files).
+* `LoadTranscripts`: This creates a sqlite database and [a BM 25 index](https://pypi.org/project/rank-bm25/) from a folder of transcript files (`.vtt` or `.json` files).
 It creates longer chunks of text from the short transcript segments in the original file in order to make the text blocks searchable.

 * `SearchTranscripts`: This uses the index and Sqlite database to return a pandas dataframe of the top results for the search query.